wsilich/wsilich.com/_pages/about.md

 If you happen to find this site but didn't want to learn more about me, there are also [some games](/games/stocks/stoinks.html) set up.
 What kind of computer science student would I be otherwise?

 This is an early version of my own site.
-So if you run into any issues, feel free to email me at [admin@wsilich.com](mailto:admin@wsilich.com).
+So if you run into any unexpected issues, feel free to email me at [admin@wsilich.com](mailto:admin@wsilich.com).